Checkmk/checkmk/CONTRIBUTING.md

 integrated with Travis CI.
 Each time a Pull request is submitted, Travis will have a look at the changes.

-**Important:** We only review PRs that are confirmed to be OK by Travis.
+**⚠ Important:** We only review PRs that are confirmed to be OK by Travis.
+If a check failed, please fix it and update the PR.
+PRs will be closed after at least 14 days of inactivity.

 It is recommended to run all tests locally before submitting a PR.
 If you want to execute the full test suite, you can do this by executing these commands in